 Architecture

-This is the overview of the Data Processor architecture.
-Section is intended to share technical details of the Data Processor.
-If you are interested in API integration, please refer to API documentation.
+This section provides an overview of the Data Processor architecture.
+It is intended to share technical details of the Data Processor.
+If you are interested in API integration, please refer to the API documentation.

 First, define the Datalake